system in your Airhead BMW Motorcycle---miscl. section.

 inside of the tank, which is a very good protectant against rust.

 I suggest you look up this type of cleaning and plating via an

 Internet search (Google.com is your friend here).
 Don't use the phosphoric acid method if you plan to do these methods.

 SOME folks will purchase a small plastic bottle of gas or fuel-line treatment....the type that is for preventing water from freezing in the fuel system of cars.
 This stuff is usually a very dry alcohol.
 Some will clean their tanks with this stuff, using it as a solvent to wash the insides.....and to pick up any water.....and they then drain it from the petcock area.
-This does work fairly well, for a cleaning....and no other solvents nor detergent/water nor acid treatment is done.
+This does work fairly well (for a cleaning)....and no other solvents nor detergent/water nor acid treatment is done.
 If you are a regular tank cleaner type of person this may work fairly well, although I am not so sure that it would not be a bit harsh on the tank liner.
 But, I have some customers who have been doing it for many years without major flaking.
-I'm not convince it is at all a universal answer.
+I'm not convinced it is a universal answer.

 7. Alcohol in fuels